persistforever/persistforever.github.io/resume.md

 Email:  caocao7066@outlook.com  <br/>
 University: Dalian Technology of University·Software Engineering Department·Digital Media Professional<br/>

+## About me
+The key skill of my university experience is Machine Learning, I touch it when sophmore.
+At first, I only remember the process of the algorithm because I cannot understand the derivation.
+Then, I study math in this field such as matrix theory, probability statistics and a little convex optimization theory.
+When junior I can use my mathematical knowledge to deduce the algorithms.
+For a machine learning algorithm, I understand the idea borning, model eastablishing, solving and proofing, characteristic analysising, coding and experimenting.
+But it’s not enough.
+Machine Learning is not only set of algorithms but also the framework to solve problem.
+Now I concnetrate on the essence of problem, the difference and contact between algorithms and in deep the complexity and generalization ability.
+To put into practice, I study recommendation system and participate in “Tamll big data competition”, use statistical learning to complete “Wi-Fi movement recognization project”.
+To put into scientific researching, I study Multi-view Learning in SSDUT Wisdom Laboratory.
+I want to practise in company when senior because I want to contact big data and machine learning in contact with reality.
+Then study on machine laerning related field during the postgraduate.

 ## Award
 * Mathematical Modeling Contest third provincial prize
 * Dalian Engineering Mathematics Contest first municipal prize